guardian/recipes-backend/scripts/2025-10-22-Spike-migration-templates/README.md

   - the diff shows 0.66 vs 0.67, so I've adapted the verification prompt to accept these.
 - I'm now storing the recipe templates as JSON files, to make it easier to review
 - 100% success on the first 200 recipes, which means I have covered all the edge cases so far, and the previous recipes that were flagged for human review were all due to the `text` field not matching the structured data.
 - Cost has risen to $0.06 per recipe, so under $450 for 7k recipes.
+This is mainly due to the increased number of iterations, as well as longer prompts.
 - Adding another 100 recipes, never seen before
+  - 3 recipes flagged for human review, all the others passed validation:
+    - One because the ingredient unit is `lightly heaped tbsp` => ok to flag
+    - One because the oven temperature within the same recipe aren't consistently formatted and it the LLM can't get exact character match.
+Ok to flag, but if common I'll improve the verification prompt
+    - One because the source ingredient is `{"name": "fresh thyme", "amount": null, "unit": "sprigs", "optional": false, "prefix": "A few sprigs", "suffix": null}` => ok to flag, the unit is wrong here
 - Adding measurement of average time taken to process a recipe.
 Around 15s per recipe, so 30 hours of sequential processing.
+- Preparing PRs

 Migration TODO:
 - [ ] Ensure a single exception doesn't throw off the migration.
 Log exceptions and continue, but ensure 401 blocks the migration.